mrme77/The-PySpark-Chronicles-Adventures-in-Data-Processing-/README.md

 Apache Spark is a fast and general-purpose cluster computing system that provides high-level APIs in Java, Scala, and Python, and an optimized engine that supports general execution graphs.
 PySpark, the Python API for Spark, allows us to interact with Spark using Python.

 This project explores the crime dataset available at [Crime Data](https://catalog.data.gov/dataset/crime-data-from-2020-to-present/resource/5eb6507e-fa82-4595-a604-023f8a326099).
-The dataset has 925720 rows and 28 coluns.
+The dataset has 925720 rows and 28 colums.
 The scope of this project is to provide a beginner-friendly introduction to PySpark, focusing on basic commands for data exploration and transformations.

 ## Contents